nanlovescan/nansheng.github.io/_pages/about.md

 <!-- I can also be a physicist or a chemist if necessary.  -->

 - I am broadly interested in performing **numerical analysis** and developing **scientific computing** tools for problems arising in natural sciences.
-Specifically, I am an expert in developing fundamental theories**, advanced and robust computational methods, as well as practical and sophisticated software to solve the **quantum many-body problem** and to predict the behaviors of matter of scientific and technological interest.
+Specifically, I am an expert in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the **quantum many-body problem** and to predict the behaviors of matter of scientific and technological interest.
 For more details, please see the [Research](/research) page.

 - I am currently a graduate student at the University of Chicago, working with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo).